Costs to Maintain a House

 How Do I Pay IBI Property Tax?

-Most town halls mail IBI property tax notices that explain how, where and when payments are due.
+Most town halls mail IBI property tax in Spain notices that explain how, where and when payments are due.
 Some town halls oﬀer discounts for prompt payment, and all town halls add penalties for late payment.

 It’s important to note that the legal responsibility for payment of Spanish property tax is upon the homeowner.
 Town Halls are not obligated to send out reminders and failure to receive written notification does not exonerate the need for timely payment.